 Image: one of the cards detailing Souter's "MIDs"

 Images: the two Medal Index Cards of Lt-Col Souter.
 The fact that there are two cards is unusual, but is explained by the fact the 'main' card spells his name incorrectly, so it can be assumed the second one was created to cross refer to the (incorrect) original card.
+Details of the WFA's saving of the Medal Index Cards is to be found here.

 After the withdrawal from Gallipoli, Souter's regiment (the Queen's Own Dorset Yeomanry) was involved in the campaign in the western desert against the Turks and a tribe called the Senussi.
 The Turks had persuaded the Senussi to attack the British positions in Egypt in order to threaten the Suez Canal from the west.